In this post, you will learn everything you need to know about adding accounting format to numeric values in Google Sheets.

-Dates, percentages, monetary values, are all numbers, but they are represented differently based on their format.
+Dates, percentages, and monetary values are all numbers, but they are represented differently based on their format.
 Number formatting allows you to present numbers appropriately.
 Using the right number format also determines the way computations will be carried out on them.

-Why the accounting format is different is because the way numbers are represented in accounting calculations is different from how they’re represented in other mathematical calculations.
+The accounting format is different because the way numbers are represented in accounting calculations is different from how they’re represented in other mathematical calculations.

 For instance, in mathematics, negative numbers are written with a dash in front of them.
 In accounting, they’re encased in parentheses.

 Other features of the accounting format include the alignment of currency symbols, decimal points, and the display of zeros as dashes.

 There are many different ways you can apply accounting format to your numbers.
 This post will show you all the different ways you can add accounting format to your numbers in Google Sheets.